 Wide Awake Local Anesthesia No Tourniquet (WALANT)

-Wide Awake Hand Surgery is a new technique of performing certain surgeries without the need of general anesthetics.
+Wide Awake Hand Surgery, or WALANT, is a new technique of performing certain surgeries without the need of general anesthetics.
 Traditionally, pain and bleeding during hand surgery have been controlled using some form of general anesthesia and a tourniquet wrapped around the arm.
 While these methods have been and continue to be effective, we have been able to exchange the tourniquet and general anesthesia for two medicines, lidocaine and epinephrine.
 Lidocaine is a local anesthetic used to block pain (similar to a dentist’s Novocain) and epinephrine is a medicine that is used to control bleeding.
 With specialized techniques for introducing the medicine to the surgical area, the injection is nearly painless.
 In addition, there is no need for insertion of an IV.

 This alternative to anesthesia has been proven a safe and effective means for performing hand surgery.
 The benefits of WALANT surgery include: